Palks-Studio/billing-system/README.md

 **How it works:**

-1. The user fills in the form: issuer details, client details, service lines, bank details, and settings (currency, PDF language).
+1. The user fills in the form: issuer details, client details, operation type (service or sale of goods), invoice lines, bank details, and document settings (currency and PDF language).
 2. A live preview of totals (excl.
 VAT / VAT / incl.
 VAT) is calculated in real time.
 3. On submission, a confirmation dialog appears before generation.
 4. The PDF is generated locally and downloaded.
 At the same time, the quote is archived server-side with a signature token valid for 30 days.